Easy Refrigerator Bread and Butter Pickles

 - Perfect for snacking or adding to a sandwich!

-If you’re lazy like me and don’t want to go through the full routine of actually canning pickles, these refrigerator pickles are perfect for you!
+If you’re lazy like me and don’t want to go through the full routine of actually canning pickles, these refrigerator pickles bread and butter pickles are perfect for you!
 The process will still take a few hours, but it’s a very simple procedure.
 Happy preserving!

 Buying and Prepping Your Cucumbers